-That's usually where these types of things die on the vine, because we either try to start too big or we try to start at a point where it's a bit unrealistic.
+Although the idea of making the switch seems simple enough, the beginning of the process is usually where these types of things die on the vine, because we either try to start too big or we try to start at a point where it's a bit unrealistic.
 So, what I recommend we do is we think about it in terms of bags of salt versus small tanks of salt brine.
 So let's put this in perspective first.
-What I can do with five to six 50 lb bags of salt, I can do with one 2.5 - 3 gallon mix of brine.
+What I can do with five to six 50 lb. bags of salt, I can do with one 2.5 - 3 gallon mix of brine.
+And so...

 So, never mind the amount of salt itself but just the amount of effort.
-Think about it in terms of if I were to take this and fill up a couple of gallons straight from a tank that's off the back of a truck or a UTV, compared to dealing with a sidewalk area where I'd have to open 5 to 6 bags minimum to have the same square footage of application.
+Think about it in terms of if I were to take this small brine sprayer and fill up a couple of gallons straight from a tank that's off the back of a truck or a UTV; compared to dealing with a sidewalk area, where I'd have to open 5 to 6 bags of rock salt minimum to have the same square footage of application.

-So which one is going to take more effort, fill up this tank or tear apart 5 to 6 bags, dump it into a spreader, and take the spreader down the sidewalk?
-And we know what happens with that.
-It gets clumped, starts not working, we end up having to do a lot of it by hand.
-That application rate becomes uneven, much less consistent, a lot more waste versus if we take this one single tank with an even application.
-Never mind that now I've got to dispose of these bags (and the mess that that creates in the process).
+So which one is going to take more effort?
+Fill up this tank or tear apart 5 to 6 bags, dump it into a spreader, and take the spreader down the sidewalk?
+We know what happens with that; It gets clumped and doesn't spread properly, and we end up having to do a lot of it by hand.
+Then the application rate becomes uneven and inconsistent with a lot more waste.
+Versus if we take this one single tank with an even application.
+Never mind that now we've got to dispose of these bags (and the mess that that creates in the process).

 The choice is yours.
-Now what I do recommend is this (this is where the paradigm shift comes into play).
-If I'm going to change to this (brine) versus this (rock salt)... keep in mind there was a point in time years ago when we didn't even have this (rock salt) available to us, how did we deal with situations back then?
+Keep in mind there was a point in time years ago when we didn't even have this rock salt available to us, how did we deal with situations back then?

 We either dealt with it or used a different tool.
 Years ago we used to chip ice, then we started to melt it then we started to actually try to prevent it.
 Let's take the bag out of the picture.
-I can guarantee you, if you only have this (liquid brine) as your tool now, you'll figure out how to make it work.
-But really the only way to make that (liquid brine) work is to make sure that that (rock salt) goes away.
+I can guarantee you, if you only have liquid brine as your tool now, you'll figure out how to make it work.
+But really the only way to make liquid brine work is to make sure that rock salt goes away.

 The gas grill is the bag of salt, the liquid is the charcoal.
 They both produce a similar result, but one is perceived and has been proven to be better.
-What you wouldn't want to do is purchase a really expensive steak, knowing that you're always used to doing it the "bagged salt" way or the gas grill way, and then quickly put it on to the charcoal method.
+What you wouldn't want to do is purchase a really expensive steak, knowing that you're always used to doing it the bagged salt/gas grill way, and then quickly put it on to the charcoal method.